pmozil/blendage/README.md

 - inverse dynamic tiling
 - dynamic config with lua in development

-# blendage - Wayland compositor
+# blendage - a Wayland compositor

 Join us on our [Discord server](https://discord.gg/jJxZnrGPWN)!